 - Creating an environment both within KQED and the greater Bay Area where everyone feels respected, valued and heard.

-Diversity Hiring Goals
+Intentional Hiring Goals and Efforts

 - To encourage diverse applicants, all job postings contain this language: “We value the contributions of marginalized people in society — including Black, Indigenous, and all people of color, people with disabilities and LGBTQIA+ people — and we believe that these communities must be centered in the work we do, and we strongly encourage members of these communities to apply.”